tuneday-hub/People-Counter/README.md

 # People-Counter
-# A web app that counts the number of people that passes through a walk-way and easily saves the previous enteries
+# A web app used to count the number of people that passes through a walk-way and easily saves the enteries

 # HOW TO USE